dapr/js-sdk/examples/distributedLock/README.md

 - Initialize Dapr environment by pulling the code from master branch of [Dapr](https://github.com/dapr/dapr)

 ## Overview
-This example shows the usage of two different Distributed Lock APIs, TryLock call and Unlock call.
+The TryLock and Unlock calls are implemented under the client.lock attribute.

 #### TryLock Example
 ```javascript